The little known trick with the Nivea cream to tone arms and avoid bat wings

 It is a reality that women We notice changes in our body from 40 years And one of the most important is that we begin to notice that fat accumulates in places that did not do it before.
 The two most conflicting points could say that they are the gut and arms, what their sagging gives rise to the so -called ‘bat wings “.

-The appearance of the ‘bat wings’ is noticeable in activities of the most everyday and is due to the Lack of firmness in triceps either due to lack of exercise, an abrupt weight change or aging.
+The appearance of the ‘bat wings’ is noticeable in the most everyday activities and is due to the Lack of firmness in triceps either due to lack of exercise, an abrupt weight change or aging.

 So you have to remedy the sagging in triceps before it’s too late And be clear that you can exercise and a healthy and balanced diet.
 The skin hydration Also play an important role in this process and hence the importance of Nivea cream.